 Note: Some software products are protected with software license keys derived from the Media Access Control (MAC) Ethernet address.
 If your system requires the replacement of a NAS controller head (node) board, the MAC Ethernet address changes.
-If you are using such a product, you must request a new license key after replacement of the SGI NAS server node board.
+If you are using such a product, you must request a new license key after replacement of a NAS node board.
 Contact your local customer support office: